Thursday, 9 November 2017

 The temple faces east, with a small entrance arch on the east side.
 There is an unfinished Rajagopuram on the south side.
 The temple has 3 prakaras.
 The third prahara has a rock-cut cave.
 In the second prahara sannadhi for Karya Siddhi Anjaneyar, Chakkarathalwar, Andal, Alwars Ramanujar, and Shengamalavalli Thayar.
 In the 1st prahara, the main sanctorum stucco images of Pundarikaksha Perumal, Indran, Maha Vishnu's various Postures, Brahmahathi dosha Perumal, Garudan, Gandharar, Brahma, Lord Shiva, Govardhana, Savithri, Saraswathi, Chandran, and Suriyan.

-In the sanctum, Perumal Sri Pundarikakshan is in a standing posture about 7 feet tall ( made of stucco ).
-The upper hand holds the conch and Chakra in the prayoga position.
+In the sanctum, Perumal Sri Pundarikakshan is in a standing posture, about 7 feet tall (made of stucco).
+The upper hand holds the Shankha and the Chakra in the prayoga position.
 Above Perumal’s head are Suriyan and Chandran.
 On his right is Adhiseshan in a standing posture with a human head.
-Markandeya Maharishi is on the left and Bhoodevi is on the right in a sitting posture worshiping Sri Pundarikakshan.
+Markandeya Maharishi is on the left, and Bhoodevi is on the right in a sitting posture, worshiping Sri Pundarikakshan.

 Moolavar